bluewaysw/pcgeos/TechDocs/Markdown/Routines/rrouth_l.md

 *enumData* - This pointer is passed unchanged to the callback routine.
 **InitFileEnumStringSection()** does not use it.

 This routine returns a Boolean value.
 It returns *true* if the callback routine halted the enumeration by returning *true*; otherwise, it returns *false*.

+For string-section keys, enumeration uses the layered INI merge only when `INI_STRING_SECTION_TOMBSTONES` is enabled and a lower INI file is present.
+Entries from lower-priority INI files are combined with local entries, exact duplicates are removed, and entries listed in the primary file sidecar key `key.disabled` are suppressed.
+Passing `IFRF_FIRST_ONLY` preserves primary-file-only behavior.
+Disabled kernels and single-file runtimes use the legacy read behavior.

 **Callback Routine:**